To increase civic engagement within communities of color in the Northwest suburbs of the Twin Cities

 Reducing Our Cohorts from Five (5) to Three (3)

-First, reducing the cohorts from five (economic, education, leadership, resources & elections) to three (leadership, education & economic) provided us the flexibility and discipline to manage participants and resources more prudently.
-The adjustment helped us to remain focus on manageable and winnable issues and to institutionalize impact and accelerate breakthroughs without being overwhelmed with too many competing & conflicting activities, meetings and processes---managing large groups/cohorts and relationships associated with each sub-project.
-Second, by resisting the temptation of taking on more than a single defining issues for each cohort--except the education and leadership cohorts--which require that we deal with at least two intersectional initiatives, we have increased and improved our chances of institutionalizing our impact.
-Third, this adjustment has also helped us to collaborate with many community groups more effectively without stretching our administrative resources to the brink of exhaustion.
+First, reducing the cohorts from five (economic, education, leadership, resources & elections) to three (leadership, education & economic) provided us the flexibility to manage participants and resources more prudently.
+The adjustment helped us to remain focus on manageable and winnable issues and to institutionalize impact and accelerate breakthroughs without being overwhelmed.
+Second, this adjustment has also helped us to collaborate with many community groups more effectively without stretching our administrative resources to the brink of exhaustion.

 If you could do it all over again...:

 First, we need to embed reporting regime in our daily work, instead of waiting for the end of the grant period to present a final report.
 We have now decided to produce a summary monthly report.
 That way, they are easy to be compiled as a detailed picture before the grant report deadlines.
 Second, we need to make sure we hire a full-time staff for every one of our three major projects, to help produce the most inspiring breakthroughs imaginable.
 Third, we need to figure out a more robust sustainability strategy to continue the work after the grant periods, especially given that we are among few African immigrant organizations focused primarily on systems change and authentic community engagement.
-For example, if our Osseo Education Equity runs out of resources, there is no community group in sight deeply invested in the project to help institutionalize or protect the impact of our work in the school district.
-This bothers us and often creates a myriad of anxieties and well-founded fears.
+For example, if our Osseo Education Equity project runs out of resources, there is no community group in sight deeply invested in the project to help institutionalize or protect the impact of our work in the school district.
+(PRIVATE/DON’T PUBLISH)